ghostdsb/labyrinth/README.md

-Rust implementation of the algorithms in  [Mazes For Programmers in Rust](http://www.mazesforprogrammers.com/)
+Rust implementation of the algorithms in  [Mazes For Programmers](http://www.mazesforprogrammers.com/)

 ## Colored Solutions